Kevin-Heleodoro/mern-movie-backend/README.md

 -   [x] Logic for server.js
 -   [x] Logic for movies.controller.js
 -   [x] Logic for moviesDAO.js
+-   [x] Installed test suite and created test for /movies endpoint

 See the [open issues](https://github.khoury.northeastern.edu/NEU-CS5610-SU23/KevinHeleodoro-backend/issues) for a full list of proposed features (and known issues).